alessiomatricardi/ase-hw2/README.md

 ```

 ### 3. Start Redis & Celery
-In order to get mail notification and asynchronous database update you have to start Redis server and Celery workers.
+In order to get mail notification and asynchronous database update you have to start Redis server [See documentation](https://tableplus.com/blog/2018/10/how-to-start-stop-restart-redis.html).

-You can do it by execute these following commands:
+After that, start Celery workers by execute this following command:

 ```
-Terminal 1: systemctl start redis
-Terminal 2: celery -A monolith.background worker -l INFO -B
+celery -A monolith.background worker -l INFO -B
 ```

 ### 4. Run